Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Bounds via Geometric Intersection Graphs

 \begin{proof} If we can show that $\gamma^{(3)}(G)\leq\frac8n$, the other inequalities in the statement follow from previous theorem statements.

 By \cref{thm:planar-circle-packing} and \cref{thm:balls-to-surface}, there exists a representation of $G$ as a circle packing on the sphere $S^2\subset\RR^3$.
-Let the centers be given by $f:V\to S^2\subset\RR^3$ (i.e., $||f(v)||_2^2=1$ for each $v\in V$) and let the radii be given by $s:V\to\RR_{\geq0}$.
+Let the centers be given by $f:V\to S^2\subset\RR^3$ (i.e., $||f(v)||_2^2=1$ for each $v\in V$).
+For each $v\in V$, let $s(v)$ be the longest Euclidean distance from $f(v)$ to a point in its geodesic ball on $S^2$, embedded in $\RR^3$.
+See \cref{fig:sphere-cap} for an example of these values.
+Note that the surface area of the geodesic ball is given exactly by $\pi s(v)^2$.
 We claim first that $f,s$ form a feasible solution to $\dot\gamma^{(3)}(G)$: The constraint $\sum_{v\in V}f(v)=\overline 0$ is exactly the statement that the centroid of the centres is the origin, which is given by \cref{thm:balls-to-surface}.
-The other constraints follow from the facts that two balls intersect if and only if they share an edge, and that $||f(u)-f(v)||_2$ is bounded above by the geodesic distance along $S^2$ between $f(u)$ and $f(v)$.
+The other constraints follow from the fact that two balls intersect if and only if they share an edge.
 Next, we bound the objective value: It follows from the statement of \cref{thm:planar-circle-packing} that the ply of all points in $S^2$ except for a set of measure $0$ is at most $1$.
-Hence, the total area of all balls is bounded by the area of $S^2$ itself, which is known to be $4\pi$.
-The area of the ball on $S^2$ for vertex $v$ is bounded above by $\pi(s(v))^2$, since $s(v)$ is the (geodesic) radius of the ball, so $\sum_{v\in V}\pi(s(v))^2\leq4\pi$.
+Hence, the total area of all balls is bounded by the area of $S^2$ itself, which is $4\pi$.
+That is, $\sum_{v\in V}\pi s(v)^2\leq4\pi$.
 Therefore, we get a bound on the objective value of

 Finally, the result follows from \cref{lemma:gamma-to-dot-gamma}. \end{proof}